stub Top Jennifer Doudna Companies to Watch (September 2023) - Securities.io

 The Institute works on multiple other initiatives, for example:

 All of these initiatives portray the scale of change CRISPR technologies could bring to the world.
-This is not just about medicine, but about everything affected by biotechnology: farming, carbon capture, etc.
+This is not just about medicine but about everything: biotechnology affects farming, carbon capture, etc.

-So as investors, it can give us insight into the next steps for CRISPR technology, something we also broached in “CRISPR Beyond Human Health: The New Investing Frontier for Gene Editing”.
+So, as investors, it can give us insight into CRISPR technology's next steps, which we also broached in “CRISPR Beyond Human Health: The New Investing Frontier for Gene Editing”.

 Jonathan is a former biochemist researcher who worked in genetic analysis and clinical trials.
 He is now a stock analyst and finance writer with a focus on innovation, market cycles and geopolitics in his publication 'The Eurasian Century".